- The Unseen Therapist

 Step by Step Through the Personal Peace Procedure

 Caution: While The Personal Peace Procedure is designed to be gentle, some people's emotional makeup is so frail that they shouldn't engage in any therapeutic process alone.
 If you are among them, please attempt this process only in the presence of a qualified professional.

-Important note: To save time, please devote quality effort to this chapter.
+Important note: To save time in the long run, please devote quality effort to this chapter.
 It is the centerpiece of our process.

 WHAT TO EXPECT